 Huh?
 Why change if things are working well?
 I’m not saying to change if things are working well.
 I’m saying don’t change if things are working badly.
 Price momentum and mean-reversion are cyclical, and we tend to make changes at the worst possible moments, just before the pattern changes.
 Maximum pain drives changes for most people, which is why average investors don’t make much money.

 At present, I am trying to be defensive.
 I don’t have a lot of faith in the market as a whole, so I am biased toward the green zone, looking for mean-reversion, rather than momentum persisting.
-The red zone is more highly cyclical than I have seen in quite a while.
+The red zone is pretty cyclical at present.
 I will be very happy hanging out in dull stocks for a while.